 The hybrid position seen in the Irish film therefore hints at an influence of more than solely US practice.
 Whatever its extent may have been, the thought that apparently went into setting up this autoharp and the player’s intent facial expression, indicate that he took it quite seriously.
 If his playing technique was informed by observing other players, the question about where they were located becomes all the more interesting.

 The film does not show how the other autoharpers at the fleadh held or used them, nor how far they had traveled.
 The only exception is the one wearing a jacket with a hand-embroidered “Birmingham GB,” corroborating the attendance from the neighboring island that might otherwise be expected.
 The Rosen model appears consistently where detail permits a manufacturer to be identified, suggesting their owners were European.
-Visitors from the US, would be expected to have Oscar Schmidt models and if shown using them, plucked the strings between the bar housing and tuning pins.
+Visitors from the US would be expected to have Oscar Schmidt models and, if shown using them, plucked the strings between the bar housing and tuning pins.

 It is not clear whether the active player is straddling the border between accompaniment and melodic playing or is simply a lively accompanist.
 Either way, his style differs from those presented in the following examples.
 He is clearly a non-casual participant and unlikely to be making a debut appearance.